pbklink/motif-core/etc/motif-core.api.md

 }

 // Warning: (ae-missing-release-tag) "PublisherSubscriptionDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PublisherSubscriptionDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export abstract class PublisherSubscriptionDataDefinition extends DataDefinition {